PrincetonUniversity/lucid/tutorials/interp/04modules/readme.md

 int p = fwd.getPort(dst);
 ```

-Classes and objects like this, where there is no inheretence and all allocation can be done at compile time, are equivalent to a subset of Lucid's module system.
-It is a subset because, for example, a module could define multiple global types.
-Modules are a little more flexible, and were easier (for the Lucid developers) to work with inside the compiler.
-However, in the future, we can add convenience syntax for classes, as shown above, that work by simply translating into modules.
+Classes and objects like this, where there is no inheretence and all allocation can be done statically, are a subset of Lucid what you can express in Lucid's module system.
+For example, a module could define multiple global types.
+In the future, we can add convenience syntax for classes, as shown above, that work by simply translating into modules.